-All 9th grade teams are expected to attend the Junior Team Hubs which are run once a week for an hour.
-Players train in their teams with their volunteer coach.
-The purpose of having teams training together at the same time and the same location so that teams and coaches can work together and the ECB coaching staff can help out when needed.
+All junior teams are expected to attend the Junior Team Hubs as their team training.
+Players train in their teams with their volunteer or ECB club coach for one team hub session each week.
+The purpose of having teams training together at the same time and the same location is so that teams and coaches can work together and the ECB coaching staff can help out when needed.
 This is particularly useful when some teams have low attendance, they can pair up with another team to make it a meaningful training session.
 It also creates a stronger connection and community feel across the club.
+For more info on our team hubs, head to our Junior Team Hubs webpage